Eve Gardiner: Early life

 On 14 November 1913, Gardiner was born on 14 November 1913 at Garfield in Clevedon, Somerset.
 She was the daughter of Edward Cecil Gardiner and his wife, Dorothy Frances Elizabeth (née Rochfort).
 Gardiner's great-grandfather discovered the salt mines in Carrickfergus and worked there for a long period of time.
-She planned to be an artist specalising in design and fashion, and had intended to study art at the Slade School of Fine Art before the loss of her father's income during the Great Depression in the 1930s meant he was unable to afford the necessary fees and she became a hairdresser, qualifying at one of the best private beauty and hair salons in London that was patronised by those from royalty, show business and high society.
+She planned to be an artist specialising in design and fashion, and had intended to study art at the Slade School of Fine Art before the loss of her father's income during the Great Depression in the 1930s meant he was unable to afford the necessary fees and she became a hairdresser, qualifying at one of the best private beauty and hair salons in London that was patronised by those from royalty, show business and high society.

 Career

 In 1936, upon hearing that the Hollywood make-up artist Max Factor Sr. was about to open a salon on London's Old Bond Street, Gardiner successfully applied for a make-up job and received training.
 She was Max Factor's first make-up artist from the United Kingdom.
 The following year, she met Factor for the only time and passed on his knowledge of how to disguise facial disfigurements and scarring with make-up after his personal experience with soldiers heavily afflicted by poison gas burns during the First World War.
-Gardiner's clintele included patients sent to her by the plastic surgeon Harold Gillies for remedial camouflage make-up.
-She was leased to the BBC by Max Factor in 1938, working at the Radio Show in London since the corpration had no make-up artists.
+Gardiner's clientele included patients sent to her by the plastic surgeon Harold Gillies for remedial camouflage make-up.
+She was leased to the BBC by Max Factor in 1938, working at the Radio Show in London since the corporation had no make-up artists.
 Gardiner did 12-hour stints applying make-up on artists for every television programme that was held at the exhibition, and continued to refine the technique from the era of monochrome television to the transition to colour systems.

 The Second World War brought about the closure of Max Factor's London salon and Gardiner was conscripted to work in industry.
 She completed a 16-week crash course in mathematics, trigonometry and welding, becoming an aero-engine inspector who was trained to check 26,000 different engine components in a repair depot for seven days a week.
 The salon was reopened following the end of the war and Gardiner was appointed head and later director of beauty.
 Not long after, Gardiner was approached by St Dunstan's Institute for the Blind to aid women who were blinded during the war and subsequently developed depression because they were unable to see and thus not able to apply their make-up in their rehabilitation.
 She helped them by blinding herself by sitting in a darkened room that had no mirrors and developed sightless techniques of adornment, which would be assembled onto the audio cassette A Touch of Beauty that was released for blind women.